Feed on

 I was dressed to the nines.
 Okay – maybe the sevens.

 I’ve spent plenty of date nights at B&N with a book, but last Friday night was different.
-I had dinner plans (thus the attire), was early, and popped into my local book store to kill time.
+I had dinner plans (thus the attire), was early (and needed a place to wait), and so I popped into my local book store to kill time.
 A middle-aged man in a tweedy jacket was seated in a plush chair nearby.
 I was restlessly thumbing a book on Italy, and he struck up a conversation.

 Okay, I think – it’s serendipity.
-I don’t look like the unemployed masses (what do the unemployed masses look like, anyway?) and life is what happens when you’re making other plans.
-Perhaps this is opportunity, knocking when least expected.
+I don’t look like the unemployed masses (speaking of which, what precisely do the unemployed masses look like, anyway?) – and life is what happens when you’re making other plans.
+Perhaps this is opportunity knocking when least expected.

 “Well you look beautiful,” he says, “and I think you should blow off your date whoever he is and I’ll take you to dinner.”